-As the Co-Director of Fighting Against Trafficking and a consultant on policy, services and effective strategies in the fight to end sex trafficking, Sally’s impactful work on this issue and her personal experiences bring value to the fight as society becomes engaged on the reality of the topic.
+As the Founder and Co-Director of Fighting Against Trafficking and a consultant on policy, services and effective strategies in the fight to end sex trafficking, Sally’s impactful work on this issue and her personal experiences bring value to the fight as society becomes engaged on the reality of the topic.

 A mother of six and grandmother of two.
 As a survivor of human trafficking and domestic violence, Sally has focused her work on successfully championing the cause of victims’ rights of sexual crimes, domestic abuse and violence against women and children.